-Kumiko (Rinko Kikuchi) is a 29-year-old office worker.
-She hates her job and despises her boss.
-She can’t relate to her former friends, her workmates or her mother.
-The only ‘friend’ she seems to have is her pet rabbit.
+Kumiko (Rinko Kikuchi) is a 29 year old office worker in a job she hates, with a boss she despises.
+She is unable to relate to her former friends, her workmates or her mother.
+The only “friend” she appears to have is her pet rabbit.
 After finding a video of the movie Fargo hidden in a cave off the coast of Tokyo, Kumiko becomes obsessed with finding the money that one of the characters buries by a fence in a snowy field in Minnesota.
-Despite the fact that it’s only a scene in a movie, Kumiko believes that the money is real, that it’s still there, and that she’s destined to find it.
+Despite the fact that this is only a scene in a movie, Kumiko believes that the money is real, that it is still there, and that she is destined to find it.

-Kumiko leaves her job and sets out for Minnesota, hopeful, determined and completely unprepared for what she’ll find.
-Along the way she meets a few strangers who simultaneously try to help her and also steer her away from her dream of getting to Fargo.
-Ultimately alone and by sheer force of will, she finds her way to the fence from the movie and there discovers something far more important and powerful than money.
+Kumiko leaves her job and sets out for Minnesota, hopeful, determined and completely unprepared for what she will find there.
+Along the way she meets a few strangers who simultaneously try to help her and yet also steer her away from her dream of getting to Fargo.
+Ultimately alone, and by sheer force of will, she finds her way to the fence from the movie and there discovers something far more important and powerful than money.

-Although it’s never openly discussed, Kumiko appears to be suffering from severe depression and social anxiety.
-The theme of mental illness runs throughout the movie.
+Although it is never openly discussed, Kumiko appears to be suffering from severe depression and social anxiety.
+The notion of mental illness runs throughout the film.

-- Scenes from the movie Fargo are included in this movie.
-They show a man sitting in his car, rifling through a case of money.
-He’s covered in blood from a wound on his neck.
-He’s shown later, still bloody, burying the case in the snow.
+- Scenes from the movie Fargo are shown in which a man sits in his car, covered in blood from an apparent wound on his neck as he rifles through a case of money.
+He is later shown, still bloody, burying the case in the snow.

-- Kumiko believes she sees the case of money frozen beneath a lake.
+- Kumiko believes she sees a case of money frozen beneath a lake.
 She begins to hack at the ice with a stick and later her hands.
-By the time she breaks through the surface and discovers that it’s only a large piece of wood, her hands are completely cut up and blood is all over the ice and water.
+By the time she breaks through the surface and discovers that it is only a large piece of wood, her hands are completely cut up and blood is all over the ice and water.

 - Kumiko’s boss asks her if she is a homosexual.

-- A local sheriff explains to Kumiko that a statue used to be anatomically correct, but someone shot off the statue’s privates with a 12-gauge shotgun.
+- A local sheriff explains to Kumiko that a statue used to be anatomically correct but that someone shot the privates off with a 12 gauge shotgun.

 Nudity and sexual activity

-Kumiko the Treasure Hunter has some mild sexual activity.
-For example, Kumiko kisses the sheriff after he says that he’ll help her.
-He pulls back and tells her that he has a wife and two children and that he’s only doing his job.
+- Kumiko kisses the sheriff after he says that he will help her.
+He pulls back and tells her that he has a wife and two kids and that he is only doing his job.
 Kumiko runs away.

 Ideas to discuss with your children

 Kumiko the Treasure Hunter is a slow-paced look at one woman’s life.
 The first half of the movie is in Japanese with English subtitles.
-The movie is intended for a mature audience, and it might appeal to anyone with an interest in Japan or the Japanese language.
-It might also appeal to people who are interested in cinematography rather than plot or storyline.
-It generally lacks interest for viewers under the age of 15 years.
+The film is intended for a mature audience may appeal to anyone with an interest in Japan or the Japanese language.
+It may also appeal to academics or anyone more interested in cinematography as opposed to plot or storyline.

-- Dishonesty and lack of responsibility: Kumiko is often late for work and generally looks and acts as if she’s miserable and uninterested.
-She spits in the boss’s tea, puts his dry cleaning in a rubbish bin and uses the company credit card for her personal spending, yet no consequences are ever shown.
-She’s told only that work isn’t happy with her.
+- Dishonesty and lack of responsibility.
+Kumiko is often late for work and generally looks and acts as if both miserable and disinterested.
+She spits in the boss’s tea, puts his dry cleaning in a rubbish bin and uses the company credit card for her own personal needs, yet no consequences are ever shown.
+She is only told that work is not happy with her.

-- Survival in extreme conditions: Kumiko wanders alone in the wilderness during a Minnesota winter with nothing but a blanket over a jacket to protect her from the elements.
-She sleeps outside one night and awakens refreshed in the morning.
-This is both dangerous and unrealistic.
-In real life the more likely outcome would be death.
+- Wandering alone in the wilderness during a Minnesota winter with nothing but a blanket over a jacket to protect her from the elements is both dangerous and unrealistic.
+Kumiko sleeps outside one night and awakens refreshed in the morning yet in real life the more likely outcome would have been death.